CyrilLibourel/Universal_nodulation_transcriptomic_response/README.md

-# Universal nodulation transcriptomic response
+# Comparative phylotranscriptomics reveals ancestral and derived root nodule symbiosis programs

-This GitHub page provide R scripts developped for 'Comparative phylotranscriptomics reveals a 110 million years-old symbiotic program'
+This GitHub page provide R scripts developped for 'Comparative phylotranscriptomics reveals ancestral and derived root nodule symbiosis programs'

 The different scripts were used under :